-Mechanical royalties, licenses, and accounting are some of the things publishers do to help songwriters navigate the complexities of the music industry.
+Mechanical royalties, licenses, and accounting are some of the things publishers do to help songwriters navigate the music industry.
 You certainly can learn the ropes yourself, but it can take a very long time to completely understand publishing.
-Until you learn the ropes, however, you could be signing yourself up for some very shady deals.
+Meanwhile, you could be signing yourself up for some very shady deals.

 Publishers, on the other hand, know publishing.
-They know how to protect your rights from the start.
-Not only do they offer that layer of protection that comes from industry knowledge, they also free up the time you would have spent trying to teach yourself publishing so you can do what you're good at—writing songs.
+They know how to protect your rights from the start based on their industry knowledge.
+They also free up the time you would spend on publishing so you can focus on your strengths—writing songs.

 02Your Time Is Better Spent Elsewhere

-Say you've written what you believe will be the next Billboard Number One.
-For that song to gain the glory it deserves, it needs to end up in the hands of an artist who can perform it the way it needs to be performed.
-You can't just call up Lady Gaga and say, "Hey, do I have a song for you!"
-It just doesn't work like that.
-But an established publishing company can get your music into the hands of the people who can put it into the hands of top performers, which helps you make money.
+Imagine that you've written what you believe will be the next Billboard Number One.
+For that song to be visible, it needs to find its way to an artist who can perform it in the way it needs to be performed.
+An established publishing company has the connections required to get your music into the hands of top performers.

 04Music Publishers Can Help You Grow Creatively

 Some music publishers are very hands-off with their clients.
-They do the administrative work associated with the songs in their catalogs, but they don't get involved in the creative process of the songwriting.
+They do the administrative work associated with the songs in their catalogs, but they don't get involved in the creative process or the songwriting.

-Other music publishers take a much different approach.
+Other music publishers take a different approach.
 They have entire departments devoted to helping their songwriters develop creatively.
-They may offer feedback on compositions, suggest new directions and pair up their songwriters with other writers who they think might make good writing partners.
+They may offer feedback on compositions, suggest new directions, and pair up their songwriters with other writers for collaborative partnerships.

 05Publishers Ensure You Get Paid

 Some audits can cost tens of thousands of dollars.
-Publishing companies, either by themselves or as part of a relationship with the Harry Fox Agency (in the US), foot the bill for these audits, meaning you get more of your money without collection expenses.
+Publishing companies, either by themselves or as part of a relationship with the Harry Fox Agency (a rights manager and collector and distributor of mechanical license fees in the United States), pay for these audits, meaning you get more of your money without collection expenses.

 Why You Should Sign a Music Publishing Deal